discindo/discindo-org/content/post/2024-06-21-joining-the-flock-from-r-working-with-data-on-mother-duck/index.en.md

 Note that we have to specify the database name: `sample_data`, and the
 schema: `who` to query the data on MotherDuck.

-The results can be assigned to a object in R, which I did.
-And since it is always fun to make a plot here is how it looks for the two cities where I spend most of my time.
+The results can be assigned to an object in R, which I did.
+And since it is always fun to make a plot, here is how it looks for the two cities where I spend most of my time.

 ![Particle concentration plot](images/particles.png)

 And, that's a wrap.
-I mean a quack. :)
+I mean, a quack. :)